Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 The argument `scale` is a *relative* scale, where `1` means no change between the distance of the fingers when compared to the distance at the start of the gesture, `0.5` means the distance halved, `2` means the distance doubled.

-`scale_changed` is usually emitted one time per frame once the gesture is recognized.
+`scale_changed` is usually emitted once per frame after the gesture is first recognized.
 Applications should react to every tick, as opposed to only the last.
 This will make the application feel more responsive and create a better user experience.

 To detect whether a user is currently zooming out (pinching) or zooming in, we could do the following: